 Screening does not set a 'gold standard' as an examination method; in addition, the ideal screening method is far from discovered yet.

 A positive screening test can also often be a false alarm.
-Eight out of ten who are told that they have hidden blood in their stools do NOT have cancer.
+Only 5 out of 10 who are told that they have hidden blood in their stools have colorectal cancer.
 However, there is a greater possibility that they have polyps (possible precancerous lesions).
 These can effectively be removed by colonoscopy, and thereby prevent the development of cancer.

 Screening and health check ups may give a feeling, consciously or unconsciously, of being well taken care of and thereby reduce motivation to take responsibility for ones own health e.g. (continue smoking, too little exercise or an unhealthy diet).

 Screening involves, as a rule, only one disease – in this case colon cancer.

 A healthy life style is important for much more regarding health in general, which screening can not replace.